Priyanshu4/Priyanshu4/README.md

 ## Projects
 Manipulator Motion Planning Research (Ongoing) - I am currently working with a robotics professor to independently research motion planning algorithms for manipulators used in manufacturing.

-[Fake Review Farm Detection](https://github.com/Priyanshu4/Fake-Review-Farm-Detection) - For a machine learning course, a friend and I implemented and tested an approach to detect groups of fake reviewers.
-Our approach uses graph convolution and hierarchical clustering to detect anomalously dense groups of similar users in a bipartite graph which represents interactions between users and items.
+[Fake Review Farm Detection](https://github.com/Priyanshu4/Fake-Review-Farm-Detection) - For a machine learning course, I implemented and tested an approach to detect groups of fake reviewers on e-commerce websites.
+I used graph convolution and hierarchical clustering to detect anomalously dense groups of similar users in a bipartite graph which represents interactions between users and items.

 [Daily Trivia](https://github.com/Priyanshu4/H2O-daily-trivia) - Using a Raspberry Pi Pico and a 2 inch LCD screen, I built a game to decorate the outside of my dorm room door.
 Residents walking by can answer a new trivia question each day by pressing a button to select their response.